miketheraptor/Trespasser-Mod-Manager/README.md

 * All other mod files should be inside the mod folder.

 # Acknowledgements
-Thank you to the members at the TresCom Discord and Forum whose support and suggestions fueled this projects development.
+Thank you to the members at the TresCom Discord and Forum whose support and suggestions fueled this project's development.

 Join the Trespasser Community at TresCom by following the links below:
 * [TresCom Forum](https://www.trescom.org)